ministryofjustice/licences/Notes.md

 #### When is saveApprovedLicenceVersion called?

-licenceService.js delegates to `saveApprovedLicenceVersion`. pdfService.js has two calls to this function in
+licenceService.ts delegates to `saveApprovedLicenceVersion`. pdfService.js has two calls to this function in

 1. `updateLicenceTypeTemplate` not exported. called by `getPdfLicenceDataAndUpdateLicenceType`.
 1. `checkAndUpdateVersion` not exported.
 Called by `getPdfLicenceData`.